cdown/chrisdown.name/index.md

 ---

 Hey there!
-I'm a SRE, software developer, and system administrator, currently working as a [Production Engineer][]/SRE at [Facebook][].
+I'm an SRE, software developer, and system administrator, currently working as a [Production Engineer][]/SRE at [Facebook][].
 I work as part of the Linux Kernel team, responsible for kernel-related developments that improve the overall scalability, performance, and reliability of Facebook's user-facing